sekika/unsatfit/docs/index.md

 This is an example output of this program; water retention curve (top) and hydraulic conductivity curve (bottom) of Gilat loam fitted with KBC (KO<sub>1</sub>BC<sub>2</sub>-CH) model.

 ![KBC](sample/KBC.png "KBC")

+For more examples, see Fig. 6 and Appendix in [this paper](https://arxiv.org/abs/2212.02965).

 ## History